API java : BlockingQueue

 1.5

-Adds the specified element to this queue if it is possible to do so immediately, returning true upon success, else throwing an IllegalStateException.
+Inserts the specified element into this queue if it is possible to do so immediately without violating capacity restrictions, returning true upon success and throwing an IllegalStateException if no space is currently available.

 int drainTo(Collection<? super E> c)